Back in Tyne: Five wonderful wins at Wolves

 Len White's brace sealed an impressive 3-1 victory over the 1959 First Division winners - a scoreline which has remained United's biggest away win over Wolves.

-The league title-holders featured the likes of Billy Wright and Ron Flowers, but United were too strong for the England internationals as White's double - along with Arthur Bottom's strike - secured maximum points.
+The league title-holders featured the likes of England international pair, Billy Wright and Ron Flowers, but United were too strong on the day as White's double - along with Arthur Bottom's strike - secured maximum points.

 White's prolific form during a ten-year spell on Tyneside saw the forward notch 153 goals for United, placing the striker as the third highest goalscorer in the club's history.